power0matin/discord-twitch-kick-stream-notifier/README.md

 - **Mention Everyone** _(required if you want `@here` to actually ping)_
 - **Manage Messages** _(required to delete the LIVE alert when the streamer goes offline)_

+### Slash commands visibility requirements

+Your bot must be invited with the correct OAuth2 scope:

+- `applications.commands`

+If you only invited it as `bot` without `applications.commands`, slash commands will not show.

 ## Deploy

 ### Option A: VPS with PM2 (recommended)